FairwindsOps/polaris/docs/security.md

 # Security

-Fairwinds supports a number of checks related to security.
+Polaris supports a number of checks related to security.

 key | default | description
 ----|---------|------------